Canon 1D Mark III vs 6D

 Apart from body and sensor, cameras can and do differ across a range of features.
 The 1D Mark III and the 6D are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
 The viewfinder in the 1D Mark III offers a wider field of view (100%) than the one in the 6D (97%), so that a larger proportion of the captured image is visible in the finder.
 On the other hand, the viewfinder of the 6D has a higher magnification (0.71x vs 0.58x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1D Mark III and Canon 6D along with similar information for a selection of comparators.

 The 1D Mark III writes its imaging data to Compact Flash or SDHC cards, while the 6D uses SDXC cards.
 The 1D Mark III features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the 6D only has one slot.
+The 6D supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the 1D Mark III cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D Mark III and Canon EOS 6D and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the 6D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1D Mark III does not offer wifi capability.
+In contrast, the 1D Mark III does not provide wifi capability.

 Studio photographers will appreciate that the Canon 1D Mark III (unlike the 6D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 1D Mark III and the 6D have been discontinued, but can regularly be found used on eBay.
 The 1D Mark III was replaced by the Canon 1D Mark IV, while the 6D was followed by the Canon 6D Mark II.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 Advantages of the Canon EOS-1D Mark III: